ASOSCodeALaMode/fashion-emergency/README.md

 - Geolocation for immediate local store lookup
 - Notifications if you stray away from your designated delivery area
 - Calendar location cross-checking, to deliver your parcel at the earliest convenience
+- Independent Marketplace stores could receive stock of the main ASOS website's most popular items, so that these are available locally to be delivered within hours